HeikoGr/MMM-DevContainer/README.md

 This README explains how to use the project in Visual Studio Code for module development (working in the `modules` folder), how to mount `css` and `config`, and how to run/manage the server via Docker Compose or the Dev Container.

+## WARNING / TODO
+- This DevContainer does not work reliably on windows / WSL2.
+- git username / email will always get lost after every rebuild

 ## Prerequisites

 - Linux: Docker and Docker Compose.